 The increasing loss of public programs is increasing the need for home-care and for women to be home to provide it.
 Restricting or eliminating access to abortion is one way to do this.

-Growing economic reliance on the family is also driving horrific attacks against trans people, gender rebels, drag artists, cross-dressers — any behavior that challenges traditional family and gender roles.
+Growing economic reliance on the family is also fueling attacks against sex workers, trans people, gender rebels, drag artists, cross-dressers — any behavior that challenges traditional family and gender roles.

 It used to be that women could get secure, well-paid, union jobs in the medical industry.
 No longer.
 In the 1990s, Ontario adopted a cost-saving, “just-in-time” staffing system pioneered by the auto industry.

-In Saskatchewan, hospital managers followed nurses around with stopwatches to track and time every movement, from turning around (one second) to checking supply rooms (three seconds).
+In Saskatchewan, hospital managers followed nurses around with stopwatches to track and time every movement, from turning around (1 second) to checking supply rooms (3 seconds).

 Medical workers are seven times more likely than manufacturing workers and 45 times more likely than construction workers to be injured from violence on the job.
 Instead of making work safe, managers post signs warning, “abuse towards staff will not be tolerated.”